EOA-team/eodal_notebooks/README.md

 pip install git+https://github.com/EOA-team/eodal
 ```

-A step-by-step guide showing how to run the notebooks in a Docker container can be found below.
+Furthermore, a step-by-step guide shows you how to run the notebooks in a Docker container that can be found below.

 ### Step-by-Step Guide